 Prospective members must independently walk around Robson Circle twice and complete an Intro hike.
 Once completed, new members should then submit their registration form and dues.

-Returning members: submit an Electronic Registration form.
-Hikers are reminded that participation on club hikes is a reaffirmation of the waiver they signed when they joined the club.
-The waiver may be reviewed here.
+Hikers are reminded that participation on these hikes is a reaffirmation of the waiver they signed when they joined the club.
+The waiver may be found here.

 Hiking Club meetings are held on the third Monday of the month (September through April).

-The next hiking club meeting is Monday, November 18, 2024 at 7:00pm in the Eagles Nest Palm Room.
+The next hiking club meeting is Monday, September 16th 2024 at 7pm at the EN Palm Room.
+All members and potential new members are welcome.

 If you would like to order an Awards patch for the number of hikes or miles achieved and/or a PebbleCreek Hiking Club Name Tag then click here.